 Throughout the degree course, a number of key skills are introduced and developed, including communication skills (both written and oral); draughting, sketching and computer-aided design (CAD); as well as IT skills.
 Many of these are combined in project work which may include project management, writing technical reports, giving presentations and producing drawings.
 A selection of such student projects are highlighted below:

 Examples of project work

-The Creative Design modules consist of two full weeks, at different times within the year, where all lectures and tutorials are suspended and students spend the entire time engaged in group design exercises.
-The objectives of this module are to: (1) Give students an appreciation of the purpose behind the theoretical teaching they receive, (2) To show they can all be creative “designers” and (3) Give students the confidence to be creative designers through hands-on experience of the processes in relation to a practical project: from brief assessment, feasibility, concept, scheme, detail design, construction information to construction.
+The objectives of Creative Design are to: (1) Give students an appreciation of the purpose behind the theoretical teaching they receive, (2) To show they can all be creative “designers” and (3) Give students the confidence to be creative designers through hands-on experience of the processes in relation to a practical project: from brief assessment, feasibility, concept, scheme, detail design, construction information to construction.